brandonmarshal/lsx-demo-theme/logs/week13/logs-week13-day2.md

 -   New course starting tomorrow - https://learn.wordpress.org/lesson/user-management/
 -   Created ALL the Field groups, CPT's, Taxonomies and Custom Fields.
 -   Exported Via JSON and installed secure-custom-fields vendor in my plugin
 -   Vendor is meant to look at the exported JSON to create the same content for every user that activates my plugin, but I am experiencing some duplication error.
+-   Fixed the duplication error
+-   All custom fields created in SCF now import correctly and only appear once the plugin is activated.

 ### How do you feel about today's progress?